What is Acquisition Integration?

 - Integration of the two businesses, not the purchase, is what delivers value

-2. In-house expertise, which is transferred between successive acquisition integrations
+2. Expertise which is in-house, is transferred between successive acquisition integrations

 - Invest in your team, and transfer experiences between successive acquisition integrations

-3. Control the cost of getting external integration expertise
+3. Control the cost of bringing in external integration expertise

 4. Improve the way that you approach and deliver integrations in the future.
 If you already acquire and integrate, avoid the cost of inefficient methods in: